bryanalves/helm-charts/smart-exporter/README.md

 # Smart-exporter Helm Chart

-Prometheus "exporter" for HDD S.M.A.R.T. data that uses node\_exporter textcollector
+Prometheus "exporter" for HDD S.M.A.R.T. data that uses traditional http collection

 ## Chart Details

-This chart will install an instance of Couchpotato on the service type of your choice (default ClusterIP) with support for a trio of PVCs
+This chart will install an instance of smart-exporter on the service type of your choice (default ClusterIP) that will export smartmon.sh metrics over http

 ## Installing the Chart